topiaruss/pytest-fixturecheck/README.md

 - #fixtures - Specifically focuses on validating pytest fixtures
 - #python - Written in and for Python
 - #validation - Provides validation tools for fixture objects
+- #ai-assisted — This project was created with the assistance of large language models (LLMs).
+The author supports the establishment of best practice norms for AI-assisted development and is committed to full and ongoing disclosure.

 ## License

 MIT